-Select this option and press <Enter> to save all changes you've done so far and return to the AMI BIOS setup utility.
-When the dialog box appears, asking you if you want to save configuration, click Yes to save the changes, or click No to return to the BIOS without making changes.
+Select this option and press <Enter> to save all changes you've done so far and return to the AMI BIOS utility Program.
+When the dialog box appears, asking you if you want to save configuration, select Yes to save the changes, or select No to return to the BIOS without making changes.